dekoza/mtgpl/docs/_sources/WAR.rst.txt

 :mtgtip:`Bolas's Citadel<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/2/d2124603-d20e-40eb-97f0-a66323397ac2.jpg?1591205069|https://scryfall.com/card/war/79/bolass-citadel?utm_source=api>`
    You may look at the top card of your library any time.

    You may play lands and cast spells from the top of your library.
-If you cast a spell this way, pay life equal to its converted mana cost rather than pay its mana cost.
+If you cast a spell this way, pay life equal to its mana value rather than pay its mana cost.

    |tap|, Sacrifice ten nonland permanents: Each opponent loses 10 life.